michalpiszczek/nonstdlib/README.md

 ## Usage

-Import and create an instance of a Collection:
+Create an instance of a Collection:

 ```golang
 import "github.com/michalpiszczek/libmp/collection/set"